LLNL/TourRobotDance/README.md

     % /path/to/trd_dance.bash --stop

+## Internals

-`trd_dance.bash` will place a sentinel file in the filesystem shared by its node and the ACSLS server and log to syslog and HPSS that the robot dance is starting. `trd_cron.bash` will look for the sentinel file and start up many instances of `trd_move.exp`. `trd_move.exp` uses the ACSLS command line processor (`cmd_proc`) to issue the robotic movement commands.
+`trd_dance.bash` will place a sentinel file in the filesystem shared by its host and the ACSLS server.
+It will log to syslog and HPSS that the robot dance is starting. `trd_cron.bash` will look for the sentinel file and start up many instances of `trd_move.exp`. `trd_move.exp` uses the ACSLS command line processor (`cmd_proc`) to issue the robotic movement commands.
 When stopping the robot dance, `trd_dance.bash` removes the sentinel file and logs to HPSS and syslog that the robot dance is winding down. `trd_cron.bash` and `trd_move.exp` exit when the sentinel file disappears from the shared filesystem.

-## Known Issues & Limitations (a.k.a. opportunities for pull requests and community contributions!)
+## Known Issues & Limitations *(a.k.a. opportunities for pull requests and community contributions!)*

 * Various external dependencies are harcoded into this packages various modules
 * This package relies on a non-OSS LLNL software tool that describes which servers provide which services